Rhode Island Veterans & Disabled Veterans Benefits

-- Army and Air National Guard service members (enlisted and officer) who are pursuing an Associate, Bachelor, or Masters Degree from Community College of Rhode Island, Rhode Island College, and University of Rhode Island.
+- Army and Air National Guard service members seeking an Associate, Bachelor, or Masters Degree from Community College of Rhode Island, Rhode Island College, and University of Rhode Island.

 - Service members must be in good standing and not be flagged for adverse action.

-- Guard member’s ETS must be after end of class date.
+- The service member’s ETS must be after the class ends.

-The state of Rhode Island provides for waiving of tuition for up to five classes at any Rhode Island institution of higher learning and must be applied towards an Associates, Bachelors or Master’s degree.
-Soldiers must obligate one year of service after the completion of classes for every 12 credits waived.
+The state of Rhode Island may offer tuition waivers for up to five classes at any qualifying school.
+You must be a degree-seeking student in an approved program and may be required to commit to one additional year of military service after completing classes for every 12 credits waived.

 Find colleges in Rhode Island with our School Finder.
 Use the filters to sort schools by state.